radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

   If you specify the ``SourceDBClusterIdentifier``, ``SnapshotIdentifier``, or ``GlobalClusterIdentifier`` property, don't specify this property.
 The value is inherited from the source DB cluster, the snapshot, or the primary DB cluster for the global database cluster, respectively.
   Valid for: Aurora DB clusters and Multi-AZ DB clusters
 * **MasterUserSecret**: [MasterUserSecret](#masterusersecret): The secret managed by RDS in AWS Secrets Manager for the master user password.
+  When you restore a DB cluster from a snapshot, Amazon RDS generates a new secret instead of reusing the secret specified in the ``SecretArn`` property.
+This ensures that the restored DB cluster is securely managed with a dedicated secret.
+To maintain consistent integration with your application, you might need to update resource configurations to reference the newly created secret.
   For more information, see [Password management with Secrets Manager](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/rds-secrets-manager.html) in the *Amazon RDS User Guide* and [Password management with Secrets Manager](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/rds-secrets-manager.html) in the *Amazon Aurora User Guide.*
 * **MonitoringInterval**: int: The interval, in seconds, between points when Enhanced Monitoring metrics are collected for the DB cluster.
 To turn off collecting Enhanced Monitoring metrics, specify ``0``.
  If ``MonitoringRoleArn`` is specified, also set ``MonitoringInterval`` to a value other than ``0``.
- Valid for Cluster Type: Multi-AZ DB clusters only Valid Values: ``0 | 1 | 5 | 10 | 15 | 30 | 60``
+ Valid for Cluster Type: Aurora DB clusters and Multi-AZ DB clusters Valid Values: ``0 | 1 | 5 | 10 | 15 | 30 | 60``
  Default: ``0``
 * **MonitoringRoleArn**: string: The Amazon Resource Name (ARN) for the IAM role that permits RDS to send Enhanced Monitoring metrics to Amazon CloudWatch Logs.
 An example is ``arn:aws:iam:123456789012:role/emaccess``.
 For information on creating a monitoring role, see [Setting up and enabling Enhanced Monitoring](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.OS.html#USER_Monitoring.OS.Enabling) in the *Amazon RDS User Guide*.
  If ``MonitoringInterval`` is set to a value other than ``0``, supply a ``MonitoringRoleArn`` value.
- Valid for Cluster Type: Multi-AZ DB clusters only
+ Valid for Cluster Type: Aurora DB clusters and Multi-AZ DB clusters
 * **NetworkType**: string: The network type of the DB cluster.
  Valid values:
   +   ``IPV4``